 Prior to her non-profit work, Patricia was a Loss Mitigation Specialist at Citi bank - developing CRM practices to best assist clients seeking mortgage default programs and financial services, and ensuring service compliance with Citi's investors and regulatory guidelines.

 Patricia was born and raised in Makati City, Philippines.
 She spent four formative years in England before moving to the United States with her family where she finished high school.
 She graduated magna cum laude from the University of Arizona with a Bachelor of Arts in Communication, with a focus on cross-cultural communications.
-She currently splits her time between Tucson and Makati.
+She currently resides in Makati.